 Kate's research examines the intersection of technology and human rights with a focus on social media policy and practice.
 Her work aims at helping demystify the policy making process as it relates to both new and old technologies, as well as the role of civil society to make change happen.
 Kate's research looks the complexities of media, technology and politics, including misinformation and political communication, and supports digital rights advocacy, community media, and communication access for refugees.
 Her work and citations have been featured on NPR, BBC World Service, Washington Post, Al Jazeera, Wired, New Scientist, Business Insider, Mashable, and others.

-Previously, Kate launched the Center’s work on Hungarian media laws in a European context, including a comparative study across EU members states cited by EU leaders, led the Center's research initiatives to strengthen journalism in Central Eastern Europe, and has co-organized many workshops at CEU around digital rights with various project grants and EU funding, including a major international conference, Internet at Liberty.
+Previously, Kate launched the center’s work on Hungarian media laws in a European context, including a comparative study across EU members states cited by EU leaders, led the center's research initiatives to strengthen journalism in Central Eastern Europe, and has co-organized numerous workshops at CEU around digital rights with various project grants and EU funding, including a major international conference, Internet at Liberty.
 A media producer and communication rights advocate, Kate has helped build community radio stations worldwide with the Prometheus Radio Project.
 She serves as an advisor to the Community Media Forum Europe and sits on the editorial advisory board of the Journal of Alternative Media and Communication.

-Her most recent publication is Soverereignty in a Digital Age co-authored with Richard Higgott (2020).
+Her most recent publication is Soverereignty in a Digital Age co-authored with Richard Higgott.
 Partial list of previous publications includes the Alternative Media Handbook, as well as chapters in Perspectives on Harmful Speech, Extreme Digital Speech: Contexts, Responses & Solutions, The Handbook of Global Media and Communication Policy (ed.
 Mansell and Raboy); Media Freedom and Pluralism (ed.
 Klimkiewicz); and Internews’ Community Media Sustainability Guide.

 Courses taught by Kate Coyer